Separation for dot-depth two: Framework: and optimal covers

 \begin{lemma} Let \Ds be a lattice.
 Then, for any \ratm $\rho: 2^{A^*} \to R$ and any language $L \subseteq A^*$, there exists an optimal \Ds-cover of $L$ for $\rho$. \end{lemma}

 It is important to note that the proof of Lemma~\ref{lem:bgen:opt} is non-constructive: given $L$ and $\rho: 2^{A^*} \to R$, computing an actual optimal \Ds-cover of $L$ for $\rho$ is a difficult problem in general.
-As seen below, getting such algorithm (in the special case when $\rho$ is \nice and \tame) yields a procedure for \Ds-covering.
+As we shall see below, getting such an algorithm (in the special case when $\rho$ is \nice and \tame) yields a procedure for \Ds-covering.
 Before we can establish this connection precisely, we require a key observation about optimal \Ds-covers.

 {\bf Optimal \imprints.} By definition, given a language $L$, all optimal \Ds-covers of $L$ for $\rho$ have the same $\rho$-\imprint.
 Hence, this unique $\rho$-\imprint is a \emph{canonical} object for \Ds, $L$ and $\rho$.
 We call it the \emph{\Ds-optimal $\rho$-\imprint on $L$} and we denote it by $\opti{\Ds}{L,\rho}$: